mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Different person:** If you have a very good teacher, always you feel like there’s something lacking in yourself.
 You are living up to that great calligraphy.

 **Katagiri Roshi:** Ah, I see.
 Right, right.
-Dōgen Zenji says that in *Genjokoan* [...].
+Dōgen Zenji says that in *Genjōkōan* [...].
 So that’s why you don’t understand this.
 So, lack of “achievement”.

 **Question:** You’d rather keep doing...